Creating Execution Environments and Deploying Content

 docker push ${CONTAINER_REGISTRY}/image-classifier:jammy

-Next, we use the v1/environments endpoint to create an execution environment.
+Next, we use the Environments API to create an execution environment.

 Note